-PLEASE NOTE: If your living arrangement is both temporary and the result of economic hardship, you may qualify for services under the McKinney-Vento Act.
+PLEASE NOTE: If your living arrangement is both temporary and results from economic hardship, you may qualify for services under the McKinney-Vento Act.
 The purpose of this law is to provide academic stability for students whose families are in transition.

-* You are temporarily living with friends or relatives, or moving from place to place, because you cannot currently afford your own housing.
+- You are temporarily living with friends or relatives or moving from place to place because you cannot currently afford your housing.

-* You are living in a place not considered traditional "housing", like a car or a campground.
+- You live in a place not considered traditional "housing," like a car or a campground.

 Children who qualify under McKinney-Vento have the right to:

-* Stay in this school for the duration of the school year if their family is forced to move to another temporary address because of economic hardship.
+- Stay in this school for the school year if their family is forced to move to another temporary address because of economic hardship.

-* Receive assistance with transportation to attend school while they are being temporarily housed.
+- Receive assistance with transportation to attend school while they are temporarily housed.

 What is McKinney-Vento?

-1. To remain enrolled in their "school of origin" when feasible, or attend the school assigned to the attendance area where they are currently living.
+- To remain enrolled in their "school of origin" when feasible or attend the school assigned to the attendance area where they are currently living.

-2. To receive transportation to/from school of origin when feasible.
+- To receive transportation to/from the school of origin when feasible.

-3. Immediate enrollment in school, even if unable to produce all necessary registration documents.
+Immediate school enrollment, even if unable to produce all necessary registration documents.

 The McKinney-Vento Act was originally signed into law in 1987.
 It has been amended to address the growing and changing needs of this vulnerable population.